|

 When Lucy set off on a trip to Europe, she left Bouncer in Mike's care and Mike became rather fond of the dog himself.
 In fact, the whole Clarke household loved Bouncer so much that Lucy let him stay at No. 28 with them when she returned.

-Bouncer, however, found an attraction down the road in the form of lonely Mrs. Mangel.
+Bouncer followed his pups path when he found an attraction down the road in the form of lonely Mrs. Mangel.
 The pair had crossed paths in spectacular fashion previously when Mrs. Mangel was helping the pregnant Daphne Clarke hang wallpaper in the nursery and an excited Bouncer came rushing in and knocked Mrs. Mangel off a ladder - causing her to temporarily lose her memory.
 As time passed, Bouncer began to spend a lot of time around Mrs. Mangel's house and she eventually grew fond of him too.
 A mini battle between Mike and Mrs. Mangel ensued over who Bouncer should live with, and it was only decided by letting Bouncer choose for himself.
 He ran to Mrs. Mangel rather than Mike, and Mike agreed to let Bouncer live at No. 32 with her.

 After Mrs. Mangel married John Worthington and moved to England, she left Bouncer in the care of her son Joe.
 Bouncer missed Mrs. Mangel greatly at first but when Joe's son Toby arrived, he soon found another doting owner.